FINNGEN/qc_imputation/README.md

 Genotype QC and imputation pipeline

-Takes a list of VCF files and input parameters and performs variant and sample wise QC and imputation
+Takes a list of VCF files and input parameters and performs variant and sample wise QC for both chip QC and imputation purposes

-## QC steps: chip QC (with rare variants in mind, no imputation)
+## QC steps

 1. `vcf_to_bed`: Convert each VCF file to PLINK bed